Railag/rtweel/README.md

 - Improving app behavior with bad connections
 - ~~Improving timeline system~~
 - ~~Replacing rotate animation with something more smoother~~
-- Adding webview for auth
+- Adding webview for urls handling // some bugs there
 - ~~Replacing standard menu with nav drawer one~~
 - Add view pager for detail tweet scrolling
 - ~~Replace main listview with recyclerview~~